libp2p/docs/content/guides/getting-started/browser-to-browser.md

 Either way, there are several noteworthy things about the connection flow:

 1. There's no prescribed mechanism in libp2p for how the two browsers discover each other's multiaddress.
 This guide will use a [dedicated GossipSub channel for the application where you publish your own multiaddrs (periodically) similar to mdns](https://github.com/libp2p/js-libp2p-pubsub-peer-discovery/), other approaches include the [Rendezvous Protocol](https://github.com/libp2p/specs/blob/master/rendezvous/README.md) and the [in-progress ambient peer discovery spec](https://github.com/libp2p/specs/pull/590).
-2. Since this guide uses a GossipSub channel for peer discovery, the bootstrapper/relay node will listen to the discovery topic too, so that it can relay messages between browsers who've yet to establish a direct connection.
+2. Since this guide uses a GossipSub channel for peer discovery, the relay node will listen to the discovery topic too, so that it can relay messages between browsers who've yet to establish a direct connection.

 ## Pre-requisites